BSc Forestry: Career, Course, Skills, Options, Outlook, Challenges

 • Industry: BSc Forestry graduates may work in the forestry industry, including forestry consulting firms, timber companies, and other organizations that are involved in the management and use of forests.

-• Government: BSc Forestry graduates may work for government agencies that are responsible for the management and conservation of natural resources, including forests.
+• Government: BSc Forestry graduates may work for government agencies responsible for managing and conserving natural resources, including forests.

-Overall, the scope of BSc Forestry is wide, and graduates may pursue a variety of career paths that involve the management and conservation of natural resources, including forests.
+Overall, the scope of BSc Forestry is broad, and graduates may pursue various career paths that involve managing and conserving natural resources, including forests.

 Career Options for BSc Forestry